TritonDataCenter/rfd/rfd/0036/README.md

 ### Compose

-Most every early Docker user has experienced a moment of great joy when discovering Docker Compose and using it to run a composed set of containers via a single manifest.
+Most early Docker users experienced a moment of great joy when discovering Docker Compose and using it to run a composed set of containers via a single manifest.
 Sadly, that joy was often later followed by the realization that running Docker Compose in production across multiple VMs required substantially more work, including the use of Docker Swarm (or Swarm Mode on more recent versions of Docker).
 On Triton, however, because the Docker API is exposed via sdc-docker and users can address an entire data center without needing Docker Swarm or creating any VMs, Docker Compose has proven incredibly powerful.

 The critical feature Docker Compose offers over the Docker client itself is the ability to define [one or more services in a manifest, typically named `docker-compose.yaml`](https://docs.docker.com/compose/compose-file/).
 The [service definition](https://docs.docker.com/compose/compose-file/#compose-file-structure-and-examples) includes features that are common to other examples here, including Kubernetes, Mesos+Marathon, and others.
 When combined with the [Autopilot Pattern](http://autopilotpattern.io), it is possible to [automate the operations of stateful applications](https://www.joyent.com/blog/persistent-storage-patterns#databases) so that [they operate statelessly from the perspective of the scheduler](https://www.joyent.com/blog/app-centric-micro-orchestration#handling-persistent-data).
 We've even demonstrated this with [MySQL on Autopilot](https://github.com/autopilotpattern/mysql).
 For example: